 We are located in Inglewood which is about 5km from the Perth CBD; it has proven to be a very convenient location, we have been here for 24 years and are now a Beaufort Street fixture.

 So when did Bekkers start?
 How did you decide to start the business?

-I started the business in 1990 initially working from home.
+I started the business in 1990 initially working from home, here in Western Australia.
 I was working for another business but they collapsed and I was left with a number of legal clients and quasi government organisations wanting to continue to use my services.